Taipei Ricci Institute: History

-What is now known as the “Taipei Ricci Institute” was and is officially named “Ricci Institute, Center for Chinese Studies”.
+What is now known as the "Taipei Ricci Institute" was and is officially named "Ricci Institute, Center for Chinese Studies".
 The creation of other Ricci Institutes has enlarged the network and the influences of this institution.

-In 1996, Benoît Vermander, S.J. succeeded to Yves Raguin, taking over the running of the TRI.
+In 1996, Benoît Vermander, S.J. succeeded Yves Raguin, taking over the running of the TRI.
 Accrued interaction with mainland China led to a redefinition of the tasks of the institute, now defined as follows:

 to carry on dialogue and reflection towards and within the Chinese world, in order to make China become positive and active partner of globalization, thanks to a reinterpretation of its cultural resources.
-“Cultural diversity”, “sustainable development” and “spiritual empowerment” are the three poles of development that the TRI constructs in confronting challenges and debates present in today’s China.
+"Cultural diversity", "sustainable development" and "spiritual empowerment" are the three poles of development that the TRI constructs in confronting challenges and debates present in today’s China.

 Works

 At the beginning, the TRI had two goals: